Medically reviewed by Drugs.com. Last updated on Jun 15, 2021.

 When to see a doctor

-- A foreign body, such as a nail or splinter
+- A foreign body in a wound, such as a nail or splinter

 Complications of tetanus infection may include:

 - Breathing problems.
 Life-threatening breathing problems can occur from tightening of the vocal cords and muscle rigidity in the neck and abdomen, especially during a generalized spasm.

 - Blockage of a lung artery (pulmonary embolism).
 A blood clot that has traveled from elsewhere in your body can block the main artery of the lung or one of its branches.